bluelovers/ws-glob/README.md

 - disableSort: false
 - libPromise: Promise from bluebird
 - throwEmpty: true - throw error when list is empty
+- checkRoman: false - if true will sort roman as number
+- sortCallback - sort compare function

 ### defaultPatternsExclude